-Statistics don’t lie, and here are some numbers to mull over from a recent survey done by the Association of Flight Attendants-CWA, AFL-CIO.
+Statistics don’t lie, and here are some numbers to mull over from a survey done by the Association of Flight Attendants-CWA, AFL-CIO in 2021.

-- 85 percent of all respondents had dealt with unruly passengers as air travel picked up in the first half of 2021.
+- 85% of all respondents had dealt with unruly passengers as air travel picked up in the first half of 2021.

-- More than half (58 percent) experienced at least five incidents this year.
+- More than half (58%) experienced at least five incidents during the year.

 While the violent, rude, bullying behavior is limited to a small pool of passengers, the rising number of incidents is not going unnoticed.
 In an article by The Points Guy, the International Air Transport Association (IATA) explained that while restraining a passenger is the last resort, it is not taken lightly.
 “Before restraining a passenger, the cabin crew will always seek the permission of the Commander (Captain) who will give their authorization if they perceive a risk to the safety of the flight, the crew, or other persons onboard,” said Katherine Kaczynska, a spokesperson from IATA.